vvkgopalan/CPSC437_Project/README.md

 All queries written are PGSQL compatible.

 To access the database directly, please follow the instructions here: https://download.yugabyte.com/.
-After you have downloaded and extracted the yugabyte-db `tar.gz`, please use the following command to connect to the database: `PGPASSWORD=jntpjijh ./bin/ysqlsh -h 35.230.82.92 -p 13601 -U admin -d yugabyte`
+After you have downloaded and extracted the yugabyte-db `tar.gz`, please use the following command to connect to the database: `PGPASSWORD=jntpjijh ./bin/ysqlsh -h 35.230.82.92 -p 13601 -U admin -d nfl`

 ## Data Cleaning and Insertion